zulip/zulip/docs/subsystems/markdown.md

 # Markdown implementation

-Zulip has a special flavor of Markdown, currently called 'bugdown' after Zulip's original name of "humbug".
-End users are using Bugdown within the client, not original Markdown.
+Zulip uses a special flavor of Markdown/CommonMark for its message formatting.
+Our Markdown flavor is unique primarily to add important extensions, such as quote blocks and math blocks, and also to do previews and correct issues specific to the chat context.
+Beyond that, it has a number of minor historical variations resulting from its history predacting CommonMark (and thus Zulip choosing different solutions to some problems) and based in part on Python-Markdown, which is proudly a classic Markdown implementation.
+We reduce these variations with every major Zulip release.

-Zulip has two implementations of Bugdown.
+Zulip has two implementations of Markdown.
 The backend implementation at `zerver/lib/markdown/` is based on [Python-Markdown](https://pypi.python.org/pypi/Markdown) and is used to authoritatively render messages to HTML (and implements